 Kyoto Dinner with Maiko Performance

 You can have dinner with Maiko at a traditional Japanese restaurant.
 You can play some games with Maiko and get to see their traditional dance.
-Usually most of the places where you can see their performance have strict rules and are hard to get in, especially for tourists.
-But this tour conveniently offers tourists to enjoy Maiko performances with an English guide!
+Usually, most of the places where you can see their performance have strict rules and are hard to get in, especially for tourists.
+But this tour conveniently allows tourists to enjoy Maiko performances with an English guide!
 If you are interested in some unique and traditional Japanese drinking culture, we highly recommend you book the tour beforehand.

 Kyoto Night Clubs and Bars